kolenaIO/kolena/docs/metrics/pr-curve.md

 ---
-description: Learn about model performance with precision-recall curves with implementation details
+description: How to create and interpret precision-recall curves to evaluate ML model performance
 ---

 # Precision-Recall (PR) Curve